Attention Kia and Hyundai Owners:

 Sometimes, even when we plan and prepare, the unthinkable can happen and you can have your car broken into.
 Was your car broken into?
 Was it stolen?
 You’ll have to report the theft to the police—but that isn’t all.

 If you have comprehensive coverage, you’ll also have to file a claim with your car insurance company.
-While you wait for the claim to be processed, you’ll probably need to rent a car.
+While you wait for the claim to process, you’ll probably need to rent a car.
 The rental car that you end up with might not have the same features as your stolen car.
 This will depend largely on the type of coverage you have.

 If, for example, you have only basic transportation expense coverage, you might not be able to rent a vehicle that is comparable in class, size and options to the one you lost, unless you’re willing to pay for any additional expenses yourself.

 Furthermore, if your car is stolen, you might face some additional—and quite substantial—expenses.
 If for example, you still owe money on the car’s loan or lease, part of the money you receive from your insurer will go toward paying off the loan or the lease.

 Note that the insurer may not pay the entire purchase price of the vehicle unless you have gap insurance.
 They may only pay the current cash value of the vehicle after factoring in your deductible and your car’s depreciation.
 If the cash value of the stolen car is less than what you owe on the car, you will have to pay the difference out of your own pocket.
 If you’re purchasing a new car, contact your insurance company to see if you qualify for gap insurance.